 CHRIS MILLS advises clients on a comprehensive range of enforcement and compliance issues relating to the federal securities laws.
-A partner in the Securities Enforcement and Regulatory practice, which received the 2019 Chambers USA Award for Financial Services Regulation, and was named the “Law Firm of the Year” for Securities Regulation in 2020 and 2017 by U.S. News — Best Lawyers, Chris regularly represents investment advisers, broker-dealers, investment banks, credit rating agencies, public companies, and current and former senior executives, traders, and employees in investigations involving the Securities and Exchange Commission, FINRA, the Department of Justice, the Commodity Futures Trading Commission, and other regulators.
+A partner in the Securities Enforcement and Regulatory practice, which was named the “Law Firm of the Year” for Securities Regulation or for Litigation – Regulatory Enforcement (SEC, Telecom, Energy) for 2023, 2021, 2020, 2017, and 2016 by U.S. News — Best Lawyers and received the 2019 Chambers USA Award for Financial Services Regulation, Chris regularly represents investment advisers, broker-dealers, investment banks, credit rating agencies, public companies, and current and former senior executives, traders, and employees in investigations involving the Securities and Exchange Commission, FINRA, the Department of Justice, the Commodity Futures Trading Commission, and other regulators.

 Chris’s recent experience includes:

 - Representing a major investment adviser in an SEC investigation of alleged breaches of fiduciary duty and conflicts of interest

 - Representing a global asset management company in parallel SEC and federal grand jury investigations of allegedly manipulative trading and other conduct

 - Representing a Fortune 50 public company in an SEC investigation of accounting and disclosure issues

 - Representing a leading asset management firm in multiple SEC investigations regarding digital assets and DeFi services

 - SEC v.
 Morningstar Credit Ratings – Representing credit rating agency in investigation and first-of-its-kind litigated enforcement action, resulting in partial dismissal of SEC’s claims and dismissal of SEC’s request for injunctive relief

 - Representing a dual-registered broker-dealer and investment adviser in an SEC inquiry regarding off-channel communications